E-Alharbi/XMLFuzzing/Readme.txt

 * This tool is a fuzzing tool to change an XML document based on given XPath expressions.

-What you need to run the tool?
+What do you need to run the tool?
-* The inputs for the tool are, an XML document, a set of XPath expressions and XSD document.
+* The tool's inputs are an XML document, a set of XPath expressions and XSD document.

 How to run the tool?
 The main class to run the tool is xfuzz.xml.builder.tester.
 You can set your inputs in this class.